WolfieZero/Supersexy-Swingin-Front-End/CSS/CSS.md

 should only be applied to the direct children of the main section, or just outside.

+Saying that, I've started to use `.site-header` incase the need of a style overwrite is required and there haven't been any inherant issues.

 This is only a guide though so do use your best judgement keeping in mind issues with specificity (check out [CSS Specificity][1] by Vitaly Friedman to understand them better) and also keeping the IDs unique.
 A good quote from the